CatalinMihaiIonescu/ndcd-capstone-project/README.md

 Once you do so you will receive a confirmation email that you need to accept.
 Then you will be able to receive a notification for each new TODO you create.
 Other users will not receive your notification and will not be able to see your email.

+You can set, edit and delete your email.

 I added on dynamoDB database to hold user info (email and SNS subscription ARN) and an SNS queue that is used to deliver mails.

 # TODO items